OTKUSteyler/GoonManager/README.md

 ## ✨ Why Shiggy Manager?

-Shiggy Manager makes installing and managing Discord mods simple and safe.
-It's built from the ground up by Aliucord Team with reliability and UX in mind, and changed to work with new versions by Wintry Team:
+Shiggy Manager makes installing and managing ShiggyCord simple.
+The manager is built from the ground up by Aliucord Team with reliability and UX in mind, and changed to work with new versions by Wintry Team (pylix):
 - Clean, ShiggyCord-branded UI and icons
 - Safe vector handling to avoid runtime inflation issues
 - Fast install/update workflows